 Other states overlap with aspects of SNOMED CT semantics in a manner that is to some extent dependent on the mood of the Act.

 Unlike the other attributes discussed in this section the value of the statusCode may progress over time.
 Thus the fact that a "request" was aborted implies that a request was made, as well as indicating that the request was not acted upon.
-Therefore, the impact of a Act.statusCode on SNOMED CT semantics depends on whether the concern is to know what steps were taken or to know whether a step was completed.
+Therefore, the impact of an Act.statusCode on SNOMED CT semantics depends on whether the concern is to know what steps were taken or to know whether a step was completed.

 The relevance of statusCode is fairly clear cut when the Act.moodCode value is "EVN", since this implies an actual occurrence.
-In these cases, the statusCode pertains to whether the event is complete and thus directly to the SNOMED CT [ 408730004 | procedure context ].
+In these cases, the statusCode pertains to whether the event is complete and thus directly to the SNOMED CT [ 408730004 | procedure context |].

 In other moods, this relationship is less clear.
-For example, the Act.statusCode applies to an Act with moodCode "RQO" refers to the status of the request, whereas the [ 408730004 | procedure context ] refers to the progress of the concept specified by the [ 363589002 | associated procedure ].
+For example, the Act.statusCode applies to an Act with moodCode "RQO" refers to the status of the request, whereas the [ 408730004 | procedure context |] refers to the progress of the concept specified by the [ 363589002 | associated procedure |].

-2.2.4.2 Rules and Guidance
+Rules and Guidance